Quantum-Accelerators/quacc/docs/user/wflow_engines.md

 The `@job` decorator indicates that the decorated function is a single step in a workflow.
 The `@flow` decorator indicates that the decorated function is a full workflow, consisting of many individual `@job`-decorated functions (and/or `@subflow`-decorated functions).
 The `@subflow` decorator indicates that the decorated function is a sub-workflow within a larger workflow and is often used to define dynamic workflows.

-Based on the value for the `WORKFLOW_ENGINE` global variable in your quacc settings, the appropriate decorators will be selected.
-If no workflow engine is specified, the decorators will have no effect.
+Based on the value for the `WORKFLOW_ENGINE` global variable in your quacc settings, the appropriate decorator will be automatically selected.
+For instance, if `WORKFLOW_ENGINE` is set equal to `"covalent"`, all `@job` and `@flow` decorators will be internally equivalent to Covalent's `@ct.electron` and `@ct.lattice` decorators, respectively.
+If no workflow engine is specified, the decorator will have no effect.

 ## Examples